vespa-engine/docker-image-dev/README.md

     cd $HOME/git
     git clone git@github.com:vespa-engine/docker-image-dev.git
     cd $HOME/git/docker-image-dev/dev/almalinux-8

+If using Docker:

     ./configure-container.sh docker vespa-dev-almalinux-8

+Or, if using Podman:

+    ./configure-container.sh podman vespa-dev-almalinux-8

 This adds yourself as user in the container, copies authorized keys to ensure ssh can be used, and sets environment variables needed for building Vespa.